pythonindia/pyconindia/README.rst

 the ``value`` corresponding to ``key1`` can be used in the mail like this:
 ``{{ key1 }}``.

+To comment any line, add ``#`` character at the beginning of that line.
+More specifically, the ``#`` should be the first character in that line.

-The template file use the Jina2 template language.
+The template file use the Jinja2 template language.